darryldecode/laravelshoppingcart/README.md

  * @return $this
  * @throws InvalidItemException
  */

+ # ALWAYS REMEMBER TO BIND THE CART TO A USER BEFORE CALLING ANY CART FUNCTION
+ # SO CART WILL KNOW WHO'S CART DATA YOU WANT TO MANIPULATE.
+SEE IMPORTANT NOTICE ABOVE.
+ # EXAMPLE: \Cart::session($userId); then followed by cart normal usage.

 // Simplest form to add item on your cart Cart::add(455, 'Sample Item', 100.99, 2, array());